 The cause is unknown, but the tendency to develop keratoconus is probably present from birth.
 Keratoconus is thought to involve a defect in collagen, the tissue that makes up most of the cornea.

 Some researchers believe that allergy and eye rubbing may play a role.

 Also, there is an association between keratoconus and Down syndrome.

-The earliest symptom is subtle blurring of vision that cannot be corrected with glasses.
+The earliest symptom is a subtle blurring of vision that cannot be corrected with glasses.
 (Vision can generally be corrected to 20/20 with rigid, gas-permeable contact lenses.)

 Most people who develop keratoconus start out nearsighted.
 The nearsightedness tends to become worse over time.

 Keratoconus is often discovered during adolescence.
-It can usually be diagnosed with slit-lamp examination of the cornea.
+It can usually be diagnosed with a slit-lamp examination of the cornea.
 The most accurate test is called corneal topography, which creates a map of the curve of the cornea.

 When keratoconus is advanced, the cornea will be thinner at the point of the cone.
 This can be measured with a painless test called pachymetry.